Community Center Expansion Frequently Asked Questions

 Where on the property will the pool be located?

-The conceptual plan has the pool located in the expansion area on the west end of the current facility where the tennis courts are located.
-There will be a 6-lane competition-sized pool as well as an activity pool.
+The design has the pool located in the expansion area on the west end of the current facility where the tennis courts are located.
+There will be a 6-lane competition-sized pool as well as a recreation pool.

 Will the tennis courts be relocated?

-Is there an option to partner with Si View on a large regional aquatics facility?
+Is there an option to partner with Si View on a large regional aquatic facility?

-Si View’s proposed regional option was considered and declined by the City Council due to the expensive construction costs of nearly $50 million which is contingent on a voter-approved capital bond from a taxing district to which the City does not belong.
-Given that supermajority capital bonds are exceedingly difficult to pass, the requested large $15 million capital contribution from the City would come with no guarantee the facility would be built and if it were, it would require increased property taxes for Si View Metro Parks District.
-Additionally, larger competition pools with diving tanks require significantly higher ongoing maintenance, operation costs, and liability compared to traditional 6-lane competition/instructional pools.
-Si View would need an additional maintenance and operation tax levy to operate this phase 2 pool option.
+Si View’s proposed regional option was considered and declined by the Snoqualmie City Council due to the expensive construction costs of nearly $50 million (2019 cost estimate) which is contingent on potentially two voter-approved capital bonds from a taxing district to which the City does not belong.
+Given that supermajority capital bonds are exceedingly difficult to pass, the requested $15 million capital contribution from the City of Snoqualmie would come with no guarantee the facility would be built.
+Additionally, if it were built, it would require another voter-approved maintenance and operations property tax levy for Si View Metro Parks District to maintain the regional sized pool.
+Larger competition pools with diving tanks require significantly higher ongoing maintenance, operation costs, and liability compared to traditional 6-lane competition sized pools.

-Would the expansion's aquatics component compete with the pool Si View is proposing?
+Would the potential expansion compete with the pool Si View is proposing?

-No. The aquatics facilities being proposed by the City and Si View are complementary.
-Si View is proposing a facility with a multipurpose pool containing 3 to 4 lap lanes and recreational aquatics space.
-The City is proposing a 6-lane competition-sized pool that could host lessons, water safety education, and local competitions, along with a separate activity pool.
-Both Si View and the City proposals can be supported by their respective constituents and are centrally located to best serve those constituents.
+No. The aquatics facilities being proposed by Snoqualmie and Si View are complementary.
+Si View phase 1 proposed a facility with a multi-purpose pool containing 3 to 4 lap lanes and recreational aquatics space, but Si View's capital bond ballot initiative to fund it was not approved by voters.
+The City is proposing a 6-lane competition sized pool and a separate recreation pool, that could host swim lessons, water safety education, local competitions, and recreational swimming.